 Even better than the more traditional encounters in Resident Evil 5 are its boss battles.
 From an axe-wielding humanoid executioner that’s only slightly larger than the comically jacked Chris to a B.O.W (Bio-Organic Weapon, I think?) the size of a building, almost every boss in the game is a terrific blend of fun and challenging, and most require a unique strategy to defeat.
 My personal favorite is one where we hid until the boss went away because he had a schedule to keep.
 Resident Evil is one of the only franchises I know that can pull stuff like that and still be taken seriously when it wants to.

 The game’s out-of-battle puzzles are a little lacking though.
-Maybe I’m just too spoiled by the crazy ones in newer entries like Resident Evil 7, or nostalgic for the classic ones like those in the Resident Evil 2 remake, but the puzzles in Resident Evil 5 felt more like chores or padding than anything else.
+Maybe I’m just too spoiled by the crazy ones in newer entries like Resident Evil 7, or nostalgic for the classic ones I was reminded of while playing the Resident Evil 2 remake, but the puzzles in Resident Evil 5 felt more like chores or padding than anything else.
 I imagine my opinion was affected by running through the game with someone who solved them multiple times before, so there’s that too.

 With all said and done, Resident Evil 5 is still a strong, easily enjoyable co-op experience.
 It’s not the survival horror gem that Resident Evil fans were probably hoping for at the time, but it was and still is, even all this time later, a damn fine action game that emphasizes teamwork and communication without working your brain too hard most of the time.